 \end{quote} Temporal Locality does not play any official role in our reasoning that leads to \refbc{bell}, but the underlying idea is used in our justification of (A1) and (A2).
-Moreover, it is interesting for us because it allows one to reconcile the satisfaction of Factorizability$_{\stackrel{\resizebox{11mm}{1mm}{$\sim$}}{t_P, 1, 2 ,+}}$ with the violation of Factorizability$_{C (\Sigma, \Sigma)}$: we can explain this by assuming that $\tilde{\lambda}_{t_P, 1, 2 , +}$ acts at a distance directly on measurement outcomes, without the mediation of anything in the region $C (\Sigma, \Sigma)$. } The idea that causation between temporally distant events needs to always be mediated by intermediate events is known in the literature about Bell's theorem as ``action-by-contact'' \citep{evans-price-wharton-new-slant} or ``continuous action'' (\citealt{wharton-argaman-locally-mediated} and \citealt{adlam-retrocausality}).
-Notably, this idea is clearly present in \citeauthor{Bell1990}'s (\citeyear[p.~239]{Bell1990}) initial formulation of Local Causality (``[t]he direct causes (and effects) of events are near by''), but it is not reflected in Local Causality$_{C(\Sigma, \Sigma)}$, which does not prohibit events in the remote past but lying in the past-light cone of $R$ to influence the probability of a given state in $R$.
+Moreover, it is interesting for us because its violation makes it possible to reconcile the satisfaction of Factorizability$_{\overline{t_P, 1, 2 ,+}}$ with the violation of Factorizability$_{C (\Sigma, \Sigma)}$: we can explain this by assuming that $\overline{\lambda}_{t_P, 1, 2 , +}$ acts directly on measurement outcomes, without the mediation of anything in the region $C (\Sigma, \Sigma)$---that is, in a temporally nonlocal way. } The idea that causation between temporally distant events needs to always be mediated by intermediate events is known in the literature about Bell's theorem as ``action-by-contact'' \citep{evans-price-wharton-new-slant} or ``continuous action'' (\citealt{wharton-argaman-locally-mediated} and \citealt{adlam-retrocausality}).
+Notably, this idea seems to be present in \citeauthor{Bell1990}'s (\citeyear[p.~239]{Bell1990}) initial formulation of Local Causality (``[t]he direct causes (and effects) of events are near by''), but it is not reflected in Local Causality$_{C(\Sigma, \Sigma)}$, which does not prohibit events in the remote past but lying in the past-light cone of $R$ to influence the probability of a given state in $R$.

 I do not know whether the existence of a coarse-graining that satisfies (A1) and (A2) can be derived in a formal way from some more basic principles, so I will leave the justification of this assumption in the above form.